cschotte/blog/content/posts/Hosting a Static Site on Azure using CDN and HTTPS/index.md

 I don’t like the “www” prefix before my domain, but people still type this.
 To make it easy for people, I want to redirect traffic to the right URL.

-1. Trafic to “www” needs to go to my naked/root domain.
+1. Traffic to “www” needs to go to my naked/root domain.
-2. Trafic that is not using HTTPS (encryption) needs to go to HTTPS.
+2. Traffic that is not using HTTPS (encryption) needs to go to HTTPS.

 The Azure CDN Rules engine is more than capable of rewriting the URL, and I used HTTP 308 (permanent redirect) to redirect the traffic to the right place.